paulross/PythonExtensionPatterns/doc/sphinx/source/introduction.rst

 .. rubric:: Footnotes

 .. [#] Huge, but pretty consistent once mastered.
+       However there are some deficiencies in the official Python documentation and some of these are described in this project.
+For example in the chapters :ref:`chapter_containers_and_refcounts`
+       and :ref:`chapter_struct_sequence`.
 .. [#] Version 0.3 of this project supports Python versions: 3.9, 3.10, 3.11, 3.12, 3.13.